SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

 ## Configuring Quantum Hardware

-The `qiskit` package allows quantum circuits to be run in a real quantum hardware hosted by [IBM Q Experience](https://quantum-computing.ibm.com/).
-To use a hardware backend, [create an account](https://quantum-computing.ibm.com/docs/manage/account/) in IBM Q Experience and save the account token in your local machine using instructions [here](https://quantum-computing.ibm.com/docs/manage/account/ibmq).
+The `qiskit` package allows quantum circuits to be executed on real quantum hardware hosted by [IBM Quantum](https://quantum-computing.ibm.com/) and many other vendors.
+To use a hardware backend, [create an account](https://quantum-computing.ibm.com/docs/manage/account/) in IBM Quantum and save the account token in your local machine using instructions [here](https://quantum-computing.ibm.com/docs/manage/account/ibmq).

-## Run the benchmark programs in an Anaconda command window.
+## Run the benchmark programs in a command window.

-For example, in an Anaconda command window, you can enter the following commands to change directory to the Qiskit Bernstein-Vazirani directory and run the benchmark program:
+For example, in an Anaconda command window, you can enter the following commands to change the directory to the Qiskit Bernstein-Vazirani directory and run the benchmark program:

     cd [your github home directory]\QC-App-Oriented-Benchmarks\bernstein-vazirani\qiskit